chloelewisdev/milestone-project-3/README.md

 * **My Tips** - once the user is logged in, they are taken to the ‘My Tips’page and this feature is now displayed in the navbar, (otherwise hidden for users that don’t have an account).
 This page contains a feature that displays all of the tips that the user has shared so far.
 Within those tips, the user can edit them by clicking on an ‘Edit’ button which takes them to the Edit Tip page, or they can delete them by clicking on a ‘Delete’ button.
 The user’s username is shown at the top of the page so that they user knows that these tips are personal to them.
 Underneath the ‘My Tips’ feature shown on this page, the user is given the option to ‘Share Tips’, which is relevant to both users that have only just signed up with no tips and also those that have shared lots of tips and have something new they want to share.
 The ‘Share Tips’ page takes the user to ‘Share Tips’ page.
 Alternatively, next to the ‘Share Tips’ button, the user can click on the ‘Log Out’ button to log out if they wish.

 * **Share Tips** - This page features a form with three fields – users are prompted to add a category, tip title and tip details.
 All fields are required in order to submit the form, if the user leaves a field blank they are shown a message asking them to complete the empty field.
-Limits?
 When the user has finished adding their tip, they can click on the ‘Share’, which takes the user to the ‘Tips’ page, displays a flash message to the user so that they know their tip has been shared successfully, and the tip is added to the list of tips displayed on the Tips page.
 Alternatively, on the Share Tips page, if the user changes their mind and decides they no longer want to share a tip, they can click on a ‘Cancel’ button at the bottom of the form which directs the user back to the ‘Tips’ page.

 * **Edit Tip** - this page features a form where the user can edit a tip they have previously added.
 It is only available to users that have an account and that are logged in, and users can arrive at this feature by clicking on an ‘Edit’ button displayed on tips they have shared which are displayed on the Tips page or on the My Tips page.
 The user is presented with their tip already prefilled into the form, and they can click on any field to edit the information.
 Once complete, the user can click on ‘Save Update’ which takes the user back to the Tips page, displaying a message explaining the tip has been successfully updated, and the updated tip is displayed on the ‘tips board’.
 Alternatively, on the Edit Tips feature, if the user changes their mind and decides they no longer want to edit a tip, they can click on a ‘Cancel’ button at the bottom of the form which directs the user back to the ‘Tips’ page.